-Revenue sharing targets are not projected to be reached as the threshold set in ORS 457 (annual tax increment revenues in excess of 10 percent of the maximum indebtedness) is not met during the expected life of the Plan.
+Revenue sharing targets are projected to be reached in the final year of the Plan as the threshold set in ORS 457 (annual tax increment revenues in excess of 10 percent of the maximum indebtedness) is met that year.

 Revenue sharing means that, at thresholds defined in ORS 457.470, the impacted taxing jurisdictions will receive a share of the incremental growth in the Area.
-The first threshold is when annual tax increment finance revenues exceed 10% of the original maximum indebtedness of the Plan (\$10,640,000).
+The first threshold is when annual tax increment finance revenues exceed 10% of the original maximum indebtedness of the Plan (\$12,580,000).
 At the 10% threshold, the Agency will receive the full 10% of the initial maximum indebtedness plus 25% of the increment above the 10% threshold, and the taxing jurisdictions will receive 75% of the increment above the 10% threshold.

-The second threshold is set at 12.5% of the maximum indebtedness (\$13,300,000).
+The second threshold is set at 12.5% of the maximum indebtedness (\$15,725,000).
 If this threshold is met, revenue for the district would be capped at 12.5% of the maximum indebtedness, with all additional tax revenue being shared with affected taxing districts.